 Payment Offset and Reconciliation

-These Payment Offset and Reconciliation procedures apply to the Golden Apple Scholars of Illinois Program, Minority Teachers of Illinois (MTI) Program and the Monetary Award Program (MAP).
+These Payment Offset and Reconciliation procedures apply to the Early Childhood Access Consortium for Equity (ECACE) Scholarship Program, Golden Apple Scholars of Illinois Program, Minority Teachers of Illinois (MTI) Program and the Monetary Award Program (MAP).

 Institutions are required to reconcile payments and submit all necessary corrections to student records on a timely basis.
 Any funds determined to be owed to ISAC as a result, are to be held until the end of the regular school year.